 representing plaintiffs in Shipyard asbestos exposure, Mesothelioma & Lung Cancer Claims

 For the last 75 years, shipyard workers have been among those in the U.S. workforce with an elevated risk of shipyard asbestos exposure.
-Particularly before 1980, it is likely that workers in the ship building industry were in contact with dangerous levels of asbestos, increasing their chances of developing diseases like lung cancer and mesothelioma.
+Particularly before 1980, it is likely that workers in the shipping industry were in contact with dangerous levels of asbestos, increasing their chances of developing diseases like lung cancer and mesothelioma.

 A 2008 study, published by the Ulster Medical Society, indicated shipyard workers have an asbestosis mortality rate 16-times greater than other studied occupations.
-Authorities have estimated that thousands of shipyard workers—many in Ohio—have died as a result of excess shipyard asbestos exposure.
+Authorities have estimated that thousands of shipyard workers—many in Louisiana—have died as a result of excess shipyard asbestos exposure.